-Medical Science - Adventures in Increasing the Human Lifespan and The Reality of Skin Cell Damage
+Medical Science: Increasing the Human Lifespan by Reducing Cell Damage

 Predictions and Biology

-All this tells us that in order for the human being to routinely achieve immortality, the programming of the associated genetic materals must be changed.
+All this tells us that in order for the human being to routinely achieve immortality, the programming of the associated genetic materials must be changed.

 If the genetics of the problem is confusing, then think of a young Captain Kirk rigging (reprogramming) the hardwired outcome of the Kobayashi Maru training simulation to allow for survival instead of death.
 Reprogramming is needed.

 Can we achieve genetic reprogramming without incurring side effects of other genetic damage, such a mutations that lead to quicker death, cancers, birth defects, and the like?
 Genetic engineers, biomedical scientists, and research physicians work daily to lengthen the healthy human lifespan and make the human body more adaptable to outer space and its lack of gravity, high levels of radiation, associated psychological and sociological problems, and a host of other concerns.

 For a current in-depth prediction of the outcomes of human habitation on Mars and its moons, and the discovery of methods for immortality, read the Red Mars Trilogy .
 It encompasses all of the notions of extraterrestrial settlement, religion(s), psycho-sociological phenomenon, immortality and at least a dozen other elements.
 The first in the trilogy, Red Mars , presents conditions as they are for NASA and privatized space flight partners in their Mission to Mars - talked about ever since Walt Disney began presenting related animated simulations in the 1950s.